-Moni kalama, African rice porridge breakfast is a creamy, savory, and sweet traditional porridge.
-On top of that, it is very easy to prepare and one of the affordable food recipes on most African plates.
+Moony Kalama, African rice porridge breakfast is a creamy, savory, and sweet traditional porridge.
+On top of that, it is very easy to prepare and one of the budget friendly vegetarian meals on most African plates.
 You’ll only need to boil the rice balls in hot water, add a sweetener and give it a kick with lime juice and some milk.
-Try it oo, na u be dey jodge.
+Try it oh, na u be dey jodge.

 Without a doubt, they know people will not buy cold porridge.
 So they are very determined to keep it hot and insulate it as much as possible and by 9 or 10 am, their bucket is empty.
 It is rare to see porridge vendors at noon or at night time.
 Which happens but RARELY.

 Unlike many rice balls recipes from around the globe, Liberians use rice flour to mold these tiny dough balls that make this West Africa food recipe unique.
 Now, do you understand how special and intimate this dish is?
 A truly authentic experience you will have if you create and eat this.